-For me, using a laser level to check dirt grades and level concrete floors, saves me a lot of time (and money) because of how easy it is to set up and how fast & accurate it is to measure grades.
+Using a laser level saves me a lot of time (and money) because of how easy it is to set up and how fast & accurate it is to measure grades.

 Although this laser level is pretty expensive, I highly recommend it.
 I've been using it for years.
 It's very reliable, easy to set-up, accurate, and always gets the job done correctly.

-The set-up for a laser level like this one is ridiculously easy.
+The set-up for a laser level like this one is ridiculously easy, just follow these steps:

 That's it!
 It's really that easy to set-up and get going.
 You just have to make sure the tripod is somewhat level.
 It doesn't have to be perfectly level because the laser has it's own leveling mechanism.